-• The DNS name or IP address of the Appliance that hosts the Engine or, if rule-based collector assignment is turned on, of the Appliance that hosts the Portal.
-The name or IP address must match the External DNS name of the Engine or the External DNS name of the Portal, respectively.
+• The DNS name or IP address of the Appliance that hosts the Engine or, if rule-based collector assignment is turned on, of the Appliance that hosts

-- Port number on which the Engine listens to the UDP channel of the Collector (default 999). - Port number on which both the Portal and the Engine listen to the TCP channel of the Collector (default 8443).
+- the Portal.
+The name or IP address must match the External DNS name of the Engine or the External DNS name of the Portal, respectively. - TCP port number for the connection of the Collector with the Appliances (default 443). - Optional: UDP port number where the Engine is listening for the Collector (default 999, but prefer TCP-only).